 Russ Larimer is the Sanctuary Choir Director of Traverse City‘s First Congregational Church, a position he has held since 2005, and also serves as Director for the Mel Larimer Concert Series.
 He is Emeritus Director of Choirs from Traverse City West Sr. High, having recently retired from public school teaching after 33 years of service.
 Russ’s high school choirs toured and performed frequently throughout the U.S. and Europe.
 He directed Michigan high school Honors Choirs on 3 occasions and was recently recognized as the 2014 Teacher of the Year by the Michigan School Vocal Music Association.

 Russ is a graduate of Albion College and taught for 7 years on the Rosebud Indian Reservation and in the Black Hills of South Dakota prior to returning to Traverse City in 1987.

-Russ has been married to his wonderful wife, Deb for 32 years and they have 2 delightful daughters, Ashley and Allison.
+Russ married his wonderful wife Deb in 1981, and they have 2 delightful daughters, Ashley and Allison.